 Petro-Canada Renews Normal Course Issuer Bid

-CALGARY, ALBERTA--(CCNMatthews - June 20, 2006) - Petro-Canada announced today that the Toronto Stock Exchange (TSX) approved its application to renew its Normal Course Issuer Bid (NCIB) for the repurchase of its common shares.
+CALGARY, ALBERTA--(Marketwire - June 20, 2007) - Petro-Canada announced today that the Toronto Stock Exchange (TSX) approved its application to renew its Normal Course Issuer Bid (NCIB) for the repurchase of its common shares.

 Petro-Canada's priorities for use of cash are to fund its capital program and profitable growth opportunities, and to return cash to shareholders through dividends and the share buyback program.
 The renewed NCIB is consistent with the Company's strategy to create value for shareholders.
 All purchases will be made through the TSX and the purchased shares will be cancelled.

 Petro-Canada is one of Canada's largest oil and gas companies, operating in both the upstream and the downstream sectors of the industry in Canada and internationally.
-We create value by responsibly developing energy resources and providing world class petroleum products and services.
-Our common shares trade on the TSX under the symbol PCA and on the New York Stock Exchange under the symbol PCZ.
+The Company creates value by responsibly developing energy resources and providing world class petroleum products and services.
+Petro-Canada is proud to be a National Partner to the Vancouver 2010 Olympic and Paralympic Winter Games.
+Petro-Canada's common shares trade on the Toronto Stock Exchange under the symbol PCA and on the New York Stock Exchange under the symbol PCZ.

 LEGAL NOTICE - FORWARD-LOOKING INFORMATION